2 men to be cleared in 1965 assassination of Malcolm X

 “This wasn’t a mere oversight,” Deborah Francois, a lawyer for Aziz and Islam, told the Times.
 “This was a product of extreme and gross official misconduct.”

+“I need to be exonerated,” Islam said in a 2008 talk at a Harlem bookstore.
+“I had to walk 22 years in prison.”

-The Manhattan district attorney’s office publicly acknowledged it was considering reopening the case after Netflix aired a documentary series last year, “Who Killed Malcom X?”, that explored a theory by scholars that the two men were innocent and that some of the real killers had escaped.
+The Manhattan district attorney’s office publicly acknowledged it was considering reopening the case after Netflix aired the documentary series “Who Killed Malcom X?” last year.
+The series explored a theory by scholars that the two men were innocent and that some of the real killers had escaped.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.